Creating a Community of All Abilities Through Recreation

 Programs

 EXPAND offers several types of programs and people often want to know “Which should I sign up for?”
 Here’s a breakdown of several popular programs and services we offer.
-We feel you have the right to choose which type works best for you.
+We feel you have the right to choose which type of program works best for you.
+Join us for a regular favorite or try something new!
+Either way, we can’t wait to have you join us.

 These are programs created specifically for people with disabilities.
-Our general staff ratio for adult programs is 1 staff:4 participants.
-For youth programs it is 1 staff: 3 participants.
+Our general staff to participant ratio for adult programs is 1:4 and for youth programs is 1:3.
 If you feel you or your child/participant will need additional support, please let us know.

 Unless otherwise listed, most programs are created for people with developmental disabilities.

-We support the inclusion of all people in our programs.
-In order to ensure the success of the program, we request a two-week notice when people are requesting an accommodation be made for a program.
-This time allows us to discover what would be helpful and time to find the staff or equipment needed to set each person up for success!
+In order to ensure the success of the program, we request a two-week notice for an accommodation.
+This allows staff time to set up the accommodation, find staff, and provide any necessary training.
 Please note, there are no additional fees required when a person receives an accommodation.

 Below are some examples of accommodations we have supported in the past.
 Please note that all accommodations are individualized (as required by the American with Disabilities Act):